CodesOfRishi/smartcd/README.md

 `smartcd` has inbuilt support for [`exa`](https://github.com/ogham/exa) & `tree`, i.e., just install either `exa` or `tree`, and `smartcd` will handle the rest.

-Otherwise, if you want to use any other tool, you need to export `REC_LISTING_CMD` env with your desired command (with options).
+Otherwise, if you want to use any other tool, you need to export `SMARTCD_REC_LISTING_CMD` env with your desired command (with options).

-Even if you want to use `exa` or `tree` with different options other than the default ones that `smartcd` is using, you can export `REC_LISTING_CMD` env specifying the command with your desired options.
+Even if you want to use `exa` or `tree` with different options other than the default ones that `smartcd` is using, you can export `SMARTCD_REC_LISTING_CMD` env specifying the command with your desired options.

 ## Installation